 An influencer marketing brief clearly outlines campaign objectives, expectations, guidelines and deliverables to any potential influencers you’ll be working with.
 It’s one of the best ways to ensure that your influencer and brand goals are aligned and that your influencer marketing campaigns are a success.

 To make your life easier, we outlined all the elements of an awesome influencer marketing brief below.
-Plus, we created a handy Influencer Marketing Brief Template that you can download and use for your next campaign!
+Plus, we created a handy Influencer Brief Example that you can download and use for your next campaign!

 Why Create an Influencer Marketing Brief?